fikrisharudin20/ASSIGNMENT/PART1.md

 ### Nurhazirah Izzati Binti Abd Latif

-1. Made sure it can be compiled and debugging
+1. Made sure it can be compiled
+2. Debugging
-2. Edited the video demo
+3. Edited the video demo

 ## Problems Encountered & Solutions